Cost of living · Worcester, Massachusetts · 2026

 What Salary Do You Need to Live Comfortably in Worcester?

-To live comfortably in Worcester, you need to earn around $106,763 per year, which works out to a monthly take-home of roughly $8,897.
-That's not a champagne-and-valet-parking lifestyle.
-It's the 50/30/20 standard: your needs are covered, you're putting something away each month, and you have enough left over for a dinner out or a weekend trip without checking your bank account first.
+To live comfortably in Worcester, you'll need to earn $106,929 a year, which translates to a monthly take-home of $8,911.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have room for discretionary spending without running a deficit.
+It's not a luxury budget.

 Cost of Living Breakdown